CordlessWool/website/src/en/projects/201605-findkita.md

 tools:
   - here maps
 typewriter:
-  remove-letters: 283
+  remove-letters: 322
 tags: project
 ---

-It is impossible how complicated it could be to find a kindergarten place.
-So I wanted to make this easier and started to develop a platform.
-At some point, I noticed that the government of Berlin itself also implemented something similar.
-I tried to connect to this and talked to those responsible and get a talk.
-Because of the restriction they made and the requirement that the kindergartens in berlin have to use their system, I stopped investing time in it, and finding and connect to a kindergarten stays complicate.
+The process of finding a kindergarten place is often complex.
+I recognized the need for a more streamlined solution and developed a platform to address this.
+I subsequently discovered that the government of Berlin had implemented a similar initiative.
+I sought to integrate with this system and engaged with the relevant authorities to gain insight.
+Due to the restrictions imposed and the requirement that kindergartens in Berlin must use their system, I have ceased investing time in this project.
+The process of finding and connecting to a kindergarten remains complex.